-Only at number seven on this list but yet a gigantic benefit is the fact that using music can lift the atmosphere in class, bring in a boost of energy and zest for life that captures the children’s attention and motivates them in their quest to learn English.
+Only at number seven on this list, but a tremendous benefit is that using music can lift the atmosphere in class, bring in a boost of energy and zest for life that captures the children’s attention and motivates them in their quest to learn English.

 8. Songs can be confidence building

-Using songs for ESL is a way for children to listen and practice English in a group, joining in when they can without being singled out, and gradually achieving more with each listening.
-A huge boost in confidence can be gained from this, which percolates through to all learning.
+Teaching English through songs is a way for children to listen and practice English in a group, joining in when they can without being singled out and gradually achieving more with each listening.
+Learners can gain a massive boost in confidence from this, which percolates through to all learning.

 9. Songs are memory aids

-We all know how songs can stick in our heads and this is exactly what we want for our English language learners.
+We all know how songs can stick in our head, which is precisely what we want for our English language learners.

 10. Songs help with classroom management